-The prenatal diagnosis of placental anomalies was one of the first use of ultrasound imaging in obstetrics from the end of the 1960s.^{1,2} Conditions such as placenta praevia and hydatidiform mole had been known for centuries to be associated with a high maternal morbidity and mortality, when undiagnosed before labour for placenta praevia or when presenting with severe anaemia and eclampsia for a hydatidiform mole.
+The prenatal diagnosis of placental anomalies was one of the first use of ultrasound imaging in obstetrics from the end of the 1960s.^{1,2} Conditions such as placenta praevia and hydatidiform mole had been known for centuries to be associated with a high maternal morbidity and mortality, when undiagnosed before labour for placenta praevia or when presenting with severe anaemia and eclampsia for a hydatid-iform mole.
 Previous attempts at imaging the placenta in utero included soft tissue radiography with radioactive isotopes injected into the maternal circulation or the amniotic cavity and pelvic angiography using radio-opaque dyes injected into the femoral artery.

-Ultrasound imaging rapidly proved more practical and safer than other radiology techniques as it did not expose both mother and fetus to radiation.
-Rapid improvements in ultrasound resolution over the following decade made it possible to diagnose major fetal anomalies such as spina bifida3, and a decade later, with the development of colour Doppler imaging, it became possible to adequately identify small fetal vessels such as vasa praevia.4
+Ultrasound imaging rapidly proved more practical and safer than radiology techniques as it did not expose both mother and fetus to radiation.
+Rapid improvements in ultrasound resolution over the following decade made it possible to diagnose major fetal anomalies such as spina bifida,3 and a decade later, with the development of colour Doppler imaging, it became possible to accurately identification of small fetal vessels such as vasa praevia.4

-Placenta praevia was originally defined using transabdominal sonography (TAS) as a placenta developing within the lower uterine segment and graded according to the relationship between the lowest placental edge and the internal cervical os.5 The use of high-resolution transvaginal ultrasound (TVS) has revolutionised the diagnosis and follow-up of placenta praevia by allowing accurate measurements of the distance between the presenting placental edge or vasa praevia and the internal os and measuring the cervical length to identify patients at higher riak of premature delivery.^{5,6} TVS has proven safe in patients suspected of having a placenta praevia on transabdominal ultrasound6 and the majority of pregnant patients in the UK who have TVS reported finding the experience acceptable.7
+Placenta praevia was originally defined using transabdominal sonography (TAS) as a placenta developing within the lower uterine segment and graded according to the relationship between the lowest placental edge and the internal cervical os.5 The use of high-resolution transvaginal ultrasound (TVS) has revolutionised the diagnosis and follow-up of placenta praevia by allowing accurate measurements of the distance between the presenting placental edge or vasa praevia and the internal os.^{6,7} TVS has proven safe in patients suspected of having a placenta praevia on transabdominal ultrasound6 and the majority of pregnant patients in the UK who have TVS reported finding the experience acceptable.7

-Overall, ultrasound imaging has changed the management and outcome of patients presenting with fetal congenital defects, abnormal fetal growth and maternal obstetric disorders such as pre-eclampsia and gestational diabetes, and has led to the development of the subspeciality in materno-fetal medicine (MFM).
-However, during this process, detailed ultrasound examination of the placenta and the umbilical cord has been left behind and is only superficially included in obstetric ultrasound training programs.8 Furthermore, hyper-specialisation in fetal medicine and obstetric scanning has limited the exposure of both MFM and sonographer trainees to the use of TVS, which is mainly used in the evaluation of patients with gynaecologic disorders or presenting with early pregnancy complications in specialised gynaecology clinics and early pregnancy units.
-In the present commentary, we address these issues and the need for the examination of the placenta and umbilical cord to be included in the UK national training program on obstetric ultrasound imaging.
+Overall, ultrasound imaging has changed the management and outcome of patients presenting with fetal congenital defects, abnormal fetal growth, multiple pregnancies and maternal obstetric disorders such as pre-eclampsia and gestational diabetes, and has led to the development of the subspeciality in materno-fetal medicine (MFM).
+Similarly, sonographers have become specialised in obstetric scanning.
+However, during this process, detailed ultrasound examination of the placenta and the umbilical cord has been left behind and is only superficially included in obstetric ultrasound training programmes.8 Furthermore, hyperspecialisation in fetal medicine scanning has limited the exposure of both MFM and sonographer trainees to the use of TVS, which is mainly used in gynaecology and in the evaluation of patients with early pregnancy complications in specialised gynaecology clinics and early pregnancy units.
+In the present commentary, we address these issues and the need for the examination of the placenta and umbilical cord to be included in national training programmes on obstetric ultrasound imaging.